-To protect your premises, you should first assess the local environment, eg street, business park or shopping centre.
-Look at the level and types of crimes that are being carried out in your area - the police can help you determine this.
-Police Service of Northern Ireland (PSNI) crime mapping.
+To protect your business premises, you should first assess the local environment, eg street, business park or shopping centre.
+You can look at the level and types of crimes that are being carried out in your area using the Police Service of Northern Ireland's (PSNI's) crime mapping.

 Business security survey

 This assessment will form part of your first steps to performing a full security survey.
 A business security survey should include both an external and an internal assessment of any crime risks to your business.
 Try the onion-peeling principle, which involves thinking about your business and its premises as a series of layers, to conduct your survey.

 When using the onion-peeling principle, you should take security measures at each layer to delay and deter the criminal, and to protect or remove any potential targets for crime.
 There are three types of physical targets in most businesses:

 - property - eg cash, stock and equipment